Repayment plan: we know how to apply for it and other useful information

 • Take legal action to recover the debt, including execution.

 You may subsequently lose all your assets due to foreclosure or face having your bank accounts blocked, further worsening your financial situation.
-Therefore, always try to keep all your repayments and inform the creditor immediately in case of problems.
+Therefore, always try to keep all your repayments and inform the creditor immediately if there are any problems.

-Repayment schedule and foreclosure: Do they go together?
+Repayment plan and foreclosure: Do they go together?

 Summary